urbit/operators.urbit.org/content/guides/which-id-should-i-buy.md

 There are 5 types of Urbit IDs, each with a different role in the network:
 Galaxies are likely candidates for large organizations, countries, or anything that wants to have complete control over their own networking.
 They spawn and sponsor stars, perform peer discovery and NAT traversal similar to DNS, provide provider-style services, and vote.
 There are 2^8 (256) galaxies and each can spawn 256 stars.
 Stars are for businesses, communities, or metropolises.
 Stars spawn and sponsor planets, moderate their peers, provide hosting, L2, or object storage services, and swap for $WSTR.
-(You can swap stars for $WSTR here.)
+(You can swap stars for $WSTR [here](https://star.market/).)
 There are 2^16 (~65K) stars and each can sponsor ~65K planets.
 Planets are for people.
 They are your username, domain name, and crypto wallet address all wrapped into one.
 They can spawn moons and distribute software applications.

-NEVER BUY:
+**NEVER BUY**:

 Moons are for devices.
 They are the IoT of Urbit.
 These are not independent identities.
 They cannot change sponsors.
 Comets are free identities.
 Anyone can boot one.
 They are for trying out Urbit, bots and spammers.